BrianMitchL/brianm.me/_posts/2016-09-01-how-to-make-jekyll-site-blog.md

 ---
 layout: post
 title: How to Make a Jekyll Site/Blog
-modified: 2018-09-02 19:35 CDT
+modified: 2020-05-25 01:05 CDT
 description: A tutorial on making a Jekyll based site/blog.
 author: brian
 seo.type: BlogPosting
-image:
 ---

 Because I put a lot of time into this site in the last few months, I figured I might as well share my experience so others can jump right in as well!
 You can view the source for this site on the [GitHub repository](https://github.com/BrianMitchL/BrianMitchL.github.io).

 ## Introduction

 [Jekyll](https://jekyllrb.com) is a static site generator, written in [Ruby](https://www.ruby-lang.org/en/).
 It takes a series of templates and static files, and outputs to a ready to host directory of files.
 For simple websites like a blog or portfolio, a static site generator is perfect.
 Additionally, with a generator like Jekyll and its [Liquid templating engine](https://shopify.github.io/liquid/), you are still able to use many powerful features like markdown, layouts, partials, and iterating through data to build files.
-As an added bonus, GitHub Pages can build a Jekyll site and host it, making it perfect for personal and project websites and blogs.
+As an bonus, GitHub Pages can build a Jekyll site and host it, making it perfect for personal and project websites and blogs.

 ## Installation